Leo4j/Invoke-SessionHunter/README.md

 ### Usage:

+Load Invoke-SessionHunter in memory

 ```
 iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/Leo4j/Invoke-SessionHunter/main/Invoke-SessionHunter.ps1')
 ```

-If run without parameters or switches it will retrieve active sessions for all computers in the current domain by querying the registry
+If run without parameters or switches it will retrieve active sessions for all computers in the current domain by querying their remote registry

 ```
 Invoke-SessionHunter
 ```

-Gather sessions by authenticating to targets where you have local admin access
+Gather sessions by authenticating to targets where you have local admin access ('klist sessions' command is run on targets)

 ```
 Invoke-SessionHunter -CheckAsAdmin